Eliebre/Eliebre/README.md

 - 👋 Hi, I’m @Eli
 - 👀 I’m interested in programming.
 - 🌱 I’m currently Python.
-- 💞️ I’m looking to make an WR in Sunset Overdrive.
+- 💞️ I’m looking to make an Data Science.
 - 📫 How to reach me in discord like swagmaster46#8058 but not every day.

 <!---